JDNorman/WFIBot/README.md

 # WFIBot
-# ApplicationBotTemplate
-An application command-based bot template to import to replit for bot developers.
+An application command-based bot for FTC team 8651 "Wait For It...".

 ╭━━━╮╱╱╱╱╱╱╱╱╱╭╮╱╱╱╱╭━━━╮╭╮╱╱╱╱╱╭╮ ┃╭━╮┃╱╱╱╱╱╱╱╱╭╯╰╮╱╱╱┃╭━╮┣╯╰╮╱╱╱╱┃┃ ┃┃╱┃┣━╮╭┳╮╭┳━┻╮╭╋━━╮┃╰━━╋╮╭╋╮╭┳━╯┣┳━━┳━━╮ ┃╰━╯┃╭╮╋┫╰╯┃╭╮┃┃┃┃━┫╰━━╮┃┃┃┃┃┃┃╭╮┣┫╭╮┃━━┫ ┃╭━╮┃┃┃┃┃┃┃┃╭╮┃╰┫┃━┫┃╰━╯┃┃╰┫╰╯┃╰╯┃┃╰╯┣━━┃ ╰╯╱╰┻╯╰┻┻┻┻┻╯╰┻━┻━━╯╰━━━╯╰━┻━━┻━━┻┻━━┻━━╯